jtablesaw/tablesaw/docs/userguide/plotting.md

         tornado.numberColumn("Start Lon"),
         tornado.numberColumn("Start Lat"));
 ```
 These plots provide instant visual feedback to the analyst while she’s working.
 They’re for discovery, rather than for presentation, and so ease of use is stressed over beauty.
-Behind the scenes, the scatter plots are created with Tim Molter’s awesome XChart library: https://github.com/timmolter/XChart.

 The following chart is taken from a baseball data set.
 It shows how to split a table on the values of one or more columns,
 producing a series for each group.
 In this case, we color the mark differently if the team made the playoffs.